-The ECET program mission is to emphasize the application of microcomputers to the solution of industrial problems relating to automation, instrumentation and control in systems involving robotics, data communications, networks, and/or automated testing.
+The BSECET program mission is to emphasize the application of microcomputers to the solution of industrial problems relating to automation, instrumentation and control in systems involving robotics, data communications, networks, and/or automated testing.
 In all cases, microcomputer hardware and software are used for data acquisition, transfer and analysis.

 The B.S. in Electrical and Computer Engineering Technology requires 126 total hours.

 Transfer as seamlessly as possible from a community college to one of the College of Engineering and Technology’s programs.